approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 ```
  <!-- end include: inc_add_subdirectory_approvaltests_catch2_dependencies_cmakelists. path: /doc/mdsource/inc_add_subdirectory_approvaltests_catch2_dependencies_cmakelists.include.md -->

+Here we use `add_subdirectory()`.
+This works with older versions of CMake, unlike the `FetchContent` examples above.

+The above was tested with CMake 3.8.

+If your directory layout differed from the above, you would change the relative paths in the `add_subdirectory()` lines.

 ### Using other supported test frameworks

 To save space and repetition, the examples above only show the Catch2 test framework.